Horror on the sand in Tunisian hotel massacre

 Islamic State praised the gunman's operation against a "bordello".

 "I was on the beach when he started shooting.
-We got everyone back toward the hotel, but he followed us.
+We got everyone back towards the hotel, but he followed us.
 He targeted the foreigners but not the Tunisians," said Wadia, a waiter.

 "When he saw a Tunisian he shouted out 'Get out of the way' and shot at foreigners."